mobify/astro-scaffold/README.md

   * `app/scaffold-controllers/navigationController.js` manages the navigation component for a menu item.
 Coordinates behavior between the navigation plugin and the header bar for the menu item.
   * `app/scaffold-controllers/navigationHeaderController.js` manages the header bars which are displayed in the navigation components
   * `app/scaffold-controllers/tabBarController.js` manages the tab bar layout which is used in the iOS version of the app.
 Coordinates the behavior of the tab bar buttons, navigation components and the cart which is displayed in a modal view.
-* `app/scaffold-www/` contains html/css/js files needed for the apps embedded webpages - allows for these pages to be accessible offline
+* `app/scaffold-www/` contains assets/css/html/js files needed for the apps embedded webpages - allows for these pages to be accessible offline
-  * `app/scaffold-www/error-view` contains html/css/resources which define the content and layout of the error screen
-  * `app/scaffold-www/welcome-view` contains html/css/resources which define the content and layout of welcome screen
-  * `app/scaffold-www/left-menu.html` ui for the Android app's left menu
+  * `app/scaffold-www/assets/` contains assets for embedded web content
+  * `app/scaffold-www/css/` contains style sheets for embedded web content
+  * `app/scaffold-www/html/` contains html files for embedded web content
+  * `app/scaffold-www/js/` contains JavaScript files for embedded web content

 # Running Tests